 Metropolitan Community College supports an integrated learning experience for students with disabilities by promoting an environment that is free from barriers.
 Accessibility by all is a priority at MCC.
 All college websites are required to comply with college information accessibility policies, procedures, and standards, and Section 508 laws.
 We aim for conformance with WCAG 2.0 level AA.
-If you notice accessibility issues with our website, please contact a campus Disability Support Services (DSS) office.
+If you notice accessibility issues with our website, please contact our Accessible Technology Coordinator.

 Disability Support Services